Jint-lzxy/sockify/DESIGN.md

 - **Effects:**
   - Validates that socket is bound.
-  - Calls `do_listen(backlog)`, which marks the socket as passive, used to accept incoming connection requests.
+  - Calls `do_listen`, which marks the socket as passive, used to accept incoming connection requests.
 - **Parameters:**
   - `backlog`: Maximum queued connection requests (clamped to >=0).
   - `ec` (non‑throwing overload): receives error code on failure.